-The New York Ride & Retreat Shabbat Retreat takes place at the beautiful Isabella Freedman Jewish Retreat Center.
+The New York Ride & Retreat Shabbat Retreat takes place at the beautiful Isabella Freedman Jewish Retreat Center in the Berkshires.
 In this stunning setting, participants celebrate, eat, relax, and learn together in a welcoming, inclusive, and open Jewish community of all ages.

 You should expect to end Shabbat feeling full; not only with delicious food prepared from the Adamah farm, but also feeling satisfied from the rich conversations, brilliant sessions, and incredible community.
-It’s an event you will not want to miss!
+It’s an event you will not want to miss!view the 2017 schedule

-- Wellness sessions including yoga, hikes, meditation, and more!
+- Wellness sessions including yoga, hiking, meditation, and more!

 Over Shabbat at Isabella Freedman:

-We eat all meals at Isabella Freedman except Sunday and Monday lunch, which are served at rest stops on the route.
-If you have any allergies or food concerns, please alert us to your sensitivities when you register.
+If you have any allergies or food concerns, please alert us to your sensitivities when you fill out your logistics form.